reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 Let us first create a DynamoDB table to store customers:

 ![Table creation](/assets/img/posts/aws-dynamodb-java/table-creation.png)
 We are using the AWS console to create a table named `Customer` with `CustomerID` as partition key and `OrderID` as the sort key.
 We are following the partitioning best practices here.
-Having customerID as partition key will ensure that order items of same customer will be stored and fetched together resulting in efficient fetch times.
+Having customerID as partition key will ensure that order items of the same customer will be stored and fetched together resulting in efficient fetch times.

 Create a DynamoDB entity `Customer` for this table:
 ```java